Tools - Surveys

 Surveys, which include course evaluations and opinion surveys, at best reflect only indirectly on whether students have achieved the learning goals set for them, or on whether our departments are achieving goals we have set for our activities.
 Surveys should be used judiciously, as there are often ways to assess more directly the extent to which an activity is reaching its objectives.

-Swarthmore's Institutional Research office provides information about conducting survey research.
+Swarthmore's Institutional Effectiveness, Research & Assessment office provides information about conducting survey research.
 The office also supports academic departments and programs undergoing reviews.
 Examples of past departmental and program alumni surveys are available to members of the Swarthmore community.